Quickstart: Create an event hub using Azure portal

 Type a unique name for the resource group.
 The system immediately checks to see if the name is available in the currently selected Azure subscription.

-Select a geographic location for the resource group.
+Select a region for the resource group.

 Create an Event Hubs namespace